- We advise you to exercise normal safety precautions in Portugal.

 Portugal has a Victim Of Crime assistance program, administered through an organisation called APAV.
 See our Where to get help section for details on APAV as well as national emergency telephone numbers.

 Before you go, organise a variety of ways to access your money overseas, such as credit cards, travellers' cheques, cash, debit cards or cash cards.
 Consult with your bank to find out whether your ATM card will work overseas.
 The currency of Portugal is the Euro.
 Credit cards may be not be accepted in many smaller shops, restaurants, towns and rural areas.

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

-Portugal has high rates of motor vehicle accidents and road fatalities, although the number of road fatalities has been falling steadily each year.
+Portugal has high rates of motor vehicle accidents and road fatalities.
 Hazards include unpredictable local driving habits, vehicles travelling at excessive speed on motorways, poorly marked secondary roads, narrow cobblestone streets, blind corners, poor lighting and wandering livestock in rural areas, including in the Azores.
 Rockfalls can occur on regional, winding coastal roads.